junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "What did you do to him, you asshole?!"
 Dean roars at Lucifer, running to Cas, kneeling beside him to see how bad it is.

 Cas has one hand on the floor holding himself, the other hand covering his mouth, coughing blood.
-His palm and corner of his mouth are smudged with blood stains.
+His palm and corner of his mouth are dripping with blood.

 "What did I do?
 Nothing!"
 The Devil protests loudly and innocently.
 "Why does something break and everyone always just blame me?"

 "Let's get you outta here first," Dean ignores him, helping Cas on his foot.

-Cas staggers, Dean slings his arm around his shoulder and takes him to his room.
+Cas staggers, Dean slings his arm around his shoulder and holds his waist, taking him to his room.
 He seems to get a lot better when he settles down on the bed.
 Though his face is still pale.
-And the moment Cas is able to start talking again, the first sentence he lets out is: "I'm sorry, Dean --"
+And the moment Cas is able to start talking again, the first sentence comes out is: "I'm sorry, Dean --"

-Dean shushes him gently, using his sleeve to clean up the blood at his mouth.
+Dean shushes him gently, using his sleeve to clean up the blood at his lips.
 "Shhh -- save your strength, Cas.
 We'll take care of Lucifer.
 He'll pay for whatever he did to you.
 Why don't you just take some rest first, and we'll talk later?"

 Cas looks like he can't agree more.
 His breath is still labored, his eyelids seem too heavy to keep open.

-Dean regards him studiously, telling him gently, putting a hand on his forehead as if testing his body temperature.
-"Remember I said I used to take care of Sammy when he was a sicky child?
-I'd sit by his bed all night just checking to see if he's still breathing every two minutes 'cause I'd be too worried.
+Dean regards him studiously, putting a hand on his forehead as if testing his body temperature, telling him, "Remember I said I used to take care of Sammy when he was a sicky child?
+I'd sit by his bed all night just to check if he's still breathing every two minutes 'cause I'd be too worried.
 I couldn't have a full night's sleep until he was bouncing back."

 He looks at the angel's closed eyes, and the dark tired circles around them, the old bruises that are still not fully recovered.
-His fingers ghosting on those trails on his cheeks, Dean whispers, "Cas, please tell me you'll be fine.
+His fingers ghosting on those trails on his cheeks, Dean whispers, worried to his bones, "Cas, please tell me you'll be fine.
 Everything is going to be okay."

 "It's going to be okay," Cas mumbles sleepily with closed eyes, looks like already half-way falling asleep, but Dean catches it.

-Dean sighs a small sigh, turning off the light in his room. *Please be okay.* He stands in the darkness for a minute silently, watching the light from the corridor casting a thin layer of light on Cas's figure.
-The angel looks peaceful from this angle, not wounded or weak.
+Dean sighs a small sigh, hesitating by his bed, and eventually turning off the bedside lamp. *Please be okay.* He stands in the darkness for a minute silently, watching the light from the corridor casting a thin layer of light on Cas's figure.
+The angel looks peaceful from this angle, the dim silver light is almost like halo, for a moment Dean can imagine him not wounded or weak, just an angel lying peacefully on the bed.
 Dean lets his breath out slowly and quietly, and closes his door.

 He goes back to the Dungeon right away.
-Sam's already there, with Nick's body left outside the Dungeon door, just out of view.
+Sam's already there, with Nick's body left outside the Dungeon door, barely out of Devil's view.

-Lucifer is sniffing the air like a freaking door.
-"Sam, buddy, haven't seen you for a while, missing our roomie days?
-And what's that out there -- a gift!
+Lucifer is sniffing the air like a freaking dog.
+"Sam, buddy, haven't seen you for a while.
+Miss our roomie days?
+And what's that out there, don't tell me -- a gift!
 That's so very considerate of you to bring me some gift, I should prepare something for you too, let me see..."
 He shakes the cuffed hands, snapping his fingers.
-Sam visibly is startled just by the sound and motion of that.
+Sam is visibly startled just by the sound and motion of that.
 But nothing happened.

 Lucifer frowns at the cuff, annoyed and disappointed.
-"Whatever, I'll get you new one once I get out, don't say 'No,' Sam.
+"Whatever, I'll get you a new one once I get out, don't say 'No,' Sam.
 'Cause you know what?
 I always get out."
+He winks at Sam.

 "No, you're not."
 Dean stomps in.
 "You're right, we were preparing you something nice and beautiful, but you can forget all about that for whatever you did to Cas, you son of a bitch!"
 He marches forward, ready to beat Lucifer again.